 The Erie Railroad operated two branches north of Buffalo as part of its Buffalo Division.
 The Niagara Falls Branch extended north from Buffalo to Suspension Bridge station on the US side of Niagara Falls and then over the International Suspension Bridge to Clifton, Ontario.
-The 13-mile long Lockport Branch went from Tonawanda to Lockport, NY.
+The 13-mile long Lockport Branch connected to the Niagara Falls Branch at Tonawanda and ran to Lockport, NY.

 1868: The Suspension Bridge and Erie Junction Railroad (SB&EJ) was incorporated in October 1868 to build and operate a railroad from the Erie Railroad at East Buffalo to Suspension Bridge, NY.